A's, Nevada leaders reach tentative ballpark agreement - KESQ

 The announcement is on the heels of the Oakland Athletics’ agreement to use land on the southern end of the Las Vegas Strip where the Tropicana Las Vegas casino resort sits — a pivot from an earlier agreement for a stadium nearby that came with a $500 million price tag that many lawmakers signaled was too high.

-The statement Wednesday didn’t specify an amount for public assistance, though Nevada state treasurer Zach Conine said the private-public partnership would minimize risk to Nevada taxpayers.
-Representatives for the governor, Senate Democrats and A’s have not commented on how much public money is being requested.
+The statement Wednesday didn’t specify an amount for public assistance, though Nevada State Treasurer Zach Conine said the private-public partnership would minimize risk to Nevada taxpayers.

+The governor’s office and Senate Democrats declined to provide specifics on the request for public assistance.
+Conine and a representative for the A’s did not return messages seeking further details.

 Democratic state Assembly Speaker Steve Yeager said legislative leadership is reviewing the proposal.